wafasupian/dop-as2/README.md

 ### Purpose of Repository

-The purpose of a repository is to store, organize, and manage a project’s files in one place while keeping track of all changes made over time.
-It allows developers to save different versions of their work, collaborate with others without overwriting files, and easily share or back up their projects.
-Repositories also make it easier to review changes, fix mistakes, and maintain a clear history of how a project develops
+The purpose of a repository is to upload Assignment 1 of Development Operations module and to store all related files in one place.
+It also serves as a version control platform to track updates, manage changes, and ensures that the latest version of assignment 1 is always available if any modifications are made.